 The directory area is vast and varied.
 You’ve got general directories, industry-specific platforms, local directories, and niche communities.
 Choosing the right mix depends on your business type, target audience, and geographic focus.

 Simply being listed isn’t enough anymore.
 Optimisation separates successful directory strategies from also-rans.
 Start with your business description.
 Generic, keyword-stuffed descriptions scream spam.
-Instead, craft unique, engaging descriptions for each platform that speak to that platform’s specific audience.
+Instead, write unique, engaging descriptions for each platform that speak to that platform’s specific audience.

 Photos matter more than most businesses realise.
 Directories with high-quality, diverse images see 42% more engagement than text-only listings.
 But here’s the trick: don’t use the same photos everywhere.
 Platform-specific images perform better.
 LinkedIn users want to see your team and office.
 Instagram users prefer lifestyle shots.
 Google My Business visitors want to see your storefront and products.